lordmodkore/zuellig/wp-content/plugins/addon-elements-for-elementor-page-builder/readme.txt

 8. Elementor addon widgets section

 == Changelog ==
+= 1.12.11 =
+* Fixed : Input sanitization and output escaping added on some of missing fields.

+= 1.12.10 =
+* Fixed : Timeline widget resize issue

+= 1.12.9 =
+* Fixed : Thumbnail Gallery stops working when autoplay is disabled.

+= 1.12.8 =
+* Tweak : Modal Poupup & Content Switcher container template support added
+* Fixed : Split Text split count empty fixed
+* Fixed : Security fix

+= 1.12.7 =
+* Fixed : Fixed compatibility issue with latest version of Elementor

+= 1.12.6 =
+* New Widget : Image Stack
+* Fixed : Filtrable Gallery lightbox bug

+= 1.12.5 =
+* Fixed : Issue in Content Switcher widget causing fatal error in some cases.
+* Updated complatibility for Elementor 3.15

+= 1.12.4 =
+* Fixed: Glitch in Content Switcher widget with inner widgets
+* Fixed: Removed all admin notices for now (including review reminder), will add then later with a better way that will not annoy users.

+= 1.12.3 =
+* Fixed: Fixed Modal Popup Issue.
+* Fixed: Issue in Content Switcher, background images not loading when switching the content.
+* Fixed: Issue in Filterable Gallery, small images open in Lightbox.

 = 1.12.2 =
 * Fixed : Issue in Modal Popup when Video widget used in popup.
 * Fixed : Add Compatibility for new Swiper Version.